 - recessed lighting – RV’s have almost all of the lighting you would find in a home, except it is DC.
 Our RV has small recessed bulbs that are DC.
 These are GREAT candidates for replacement with LED lights because they are more accent lights and they are meant to illuminate an area.
 This is one of the best applications.

 - standard wedge style rv lighting – This is the most common form of interior RV lighting.
 By my estimate we have around 40 of these in our RV.
-If you have a light fixture that has a BROAD lighting requirement, you might leave it incandescent.
-But we have these over our beds and in those applications, you could have a GREAT LED wedge style light replacement.
+We have these old fixtures over our beds and in those applications, you could have a GREAT LED wedge style light replacement.
 Pay attention to the idea of having LED lights all the way around ( 360 degree lighting ) or just 1/2 way – which is the most common method.

 - Here is an article on led lighting application for replacement of 921 wedge bulbs.